Writing a great product manager resume helps you stand out when recruiters or hiring managers start to interview candidates.

 As you can see below, our co-founder Stephen knows this well.
 Watch him critique his old resume that landed him an Associate Product Manager position at Google.

-The best performing product managers are candidates who are inquisitive, methodical, and mindful of their own limitations or weaknesses.
+he best performing product managers are candidates who are inquisitive, methodical, and mindful of their own limitations or weaknesses.

 They're skilled at formulating solutions to complex product problems and establishing precise and measurable development goals.
 In fact, these types of qualities are often what hiring managers are looking for when they ask product manager interview questions.

 While product managers may not be managing people (but rather products), they still must work alongside and lead cross-functional teams to achieve these goals.